Export controls and security

 (480) 965-2179 or firstname.lastname@example.org

-A word about export control from Sethuraman “Panch” Panchanathan, Ph.D.
+A word about export control from Matt Hulver, Ph.D.

-Export control regulations are federal laws that restrict the export of information, goods and technology and apply to:
+- Export control regulations are federal laws that restrict the export of information, goods, technology and services to foreign nationals, within and outside of the United States, and foreign countries of concern.
+Export controls apply to:

 - transfer of specified items or information to people or entities outside the U.S.

-- disclosure of certain information (whether in hard copy or orally) to certain foreign nationals inside or outside the U.S.
+- disclosure of controlled information (whether in hard copy or orally) to certain foreign nationals inside or outside the U.S.

-- training or offering services involving controlled equipment or information to foreign nationals
+- training or offering services involving controlled technology, equipment, or information to foreign nationals

 Thank you for the work you do in support of ASU's excellence in research and innovation.
-If you have any questions about your responsibilities, please contact Heather Clark, Director of Pre-Award Services and Research Integrity at 480-965-1427 or at firstname.lastname@example.org.
+If you have any questions about your responsibilities in this letter, please contact Heather Clark, Assistant Vice President-Research Operations at 480-965-1427 or at email@example.com.